cdacamar/cdacamar.github.io/_posts/2016-07-14-breathing-life.md

 1. I am a very visual person, I learned (and continue to learn) through example.
 When I see results I want to know how we got there.
 Understanding results is a small part of a long and convoluted battle in converting and handling data.
 My personal interest lies in that conversion.
-2. Most of us my know of an interesting quote,
+2. Most of us may know of an interesting quote,

     > "Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 Show me your tables,
     > and I won't usually need your flowchart; it'll be obvious."